Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Abstract

 \section{Abstract}

-Digital twin is a key enabler to facilitate the development and implementation of new technologies in 5G and beyond networks.
-However, the complex structure and diverse functions of the current 5G core network, especially the control plane, lead to difficulties in building the core network of the digital twin.
+Digital twin serves as a crucial facilitator in the advancement and implementation of emerging technologies within 5G and beyond networks.
+However, the intricate structure and diverse functionalities of the existing 5G core network, especially the control plane, present challenges in constructing core network digital twins.
 In this paper, we propose two novel data-driven architectures for modeling the 5G control plane and implement corresponding deep learning models, namely 5GC-Seq2Seq and 5GC-former, based on the Vanilla Seq2Seq model and Transformer decoder respectively.
-To train and test models, we also present a solution that allows the signaling messages to be interconverted with vectors, which can be utilized in dataset construction.
-The experiments are based on 5G core network signaling data collected by the Spirent C50 network tester, including various procedures related to registration, handover, PDU sessions, etc. Our results show that 5GC-Seq2Seq achieves over 99.98\% F1-score (A metric to measure the accuracy of positive samples) with a relatively simple structure, while 5GC-former attains higher than 99.998\% F1-score by establishing a more complex and highly parallel model, indicating that the method proposed in this paper reproduces the major functions of the core network control plane in 5G digital twin with high accuracy.
+We also present a solution enabling the interconversion of signaling messages and length-limited vectors to construct a dataset.
+The experiments are based on 5G core network signaling messages collected by the Spirent C50 network tester, encompassing various procedures such as registration, handover, and PDU sessions.
+The results show that 5GC-Seq2Seq achieves a 99.997\% F1-score (a metric measuring the accuracy of positive samples) in single UE scenarios with a simple structure, but exhibits significantly reduced performance in handling concurrency.
+In contrast, 5GC-former surpasses 99.999\% F1-score while maintaining robust performance under concurrent UE scenarios by constructing a more complex and highly parallel model.
+These findings validate that our method accurately replicates the principal functionalities of the 5G core network control plane.